Gaurav927/gaurav927.github.io/XGBoost/index.md

 \frac{1}{2}\sum_{i=1}^{n} h_{i}\left[ \left(f_t(x_i) - \frac{g_i}{h_i} \right)^2\right] + \Omega(f_t) + \text{constant}
 $$

 This is done by creating quantile of equal weights of Hessian.
+There are lot of information provided in the Apendix section of the paper.

 ### Sparsity Aware Split Findings
 By design, XGBoost can handle missing values, this is done by moving the data in the default direction, the default direction are learnt from the data.

 For the missing values, it calculates the gain of sending them to the left branch versus the right branch.
 It then assigns the missing values to the direction that results in the higher gain.
-This becomes the default direction for that specific split.
+This becomes the default direction for that specific split and even used during the inference time.

 ## System Design

+### Column Block for Parallel Learning

+### Cache-aware Access

+### Blocks for Out-of-core Computation